rheirman/GiddyUpCore/README.md

 However, when patched properly it looks like this:
 ![Image of Caribou - patched](https://i.imgur.com/KElb0NV.jpg)

-To achieve this, the parts of the animal that should overlap the animal are provided as images, and the following patch is used:
+To achieve this, the parts of the animal that should overlap the rider are provided as images, and the following patch is used:
 ```xml
 <Patch>
 	<Operation Class="PatchOperationSequence">